stellargraph/stellargraph/README.md

 pip install stellargraph[demos]
 ```

-The community detection demos require `python-igraph` which is only available on some platforms.
+The community detection demos require `python-igraph`.
 To install this in addition to the other demo requirements:
 ```
 pip install stellargraph[demos,igraph]
 ```